SpatioTemporal Asset Catalogs (STAC)

 - description - Human readable description of what the asset contains.

-- href - Contains a URL to the asset location.
+- href - Required.
+Contains an absolute URL (

 - roles - Defined by the STAC specification, roles are used to describe the purpose of each asset.
 More information can be found in the Item specification.